Scholarships & Fellowships Awarded by the Herff College of Engineering

 Herff Graduate Fellowships

 DESCRIPTION: The Herff Fellowship provides financial support to outstanding graduate students in the Herff College of Engineering to support their studies toward the MS or PhD degree.
 MS students are supported for a maximum of 3 semesters, and PhD students for a maximum of 5 semesters (excluding summers).
-The annual stipend typically ranges between $17,000 and $20,000 per academic year plus tuition.
-Applications are reviewed by a committee consisting of the graduate coordinators from the eligible departments within the college and one non-Herff College member.
+The typical stipend is $8500 per semester and is usually augmented by a tuition waiver and summer support..
+Applications are reviewed by a committee consisting of the graduate coordinators from the eligible departments within the college.
 Awards are granted to highly qualified applicants consistent with Herff College goals.

-DEADLINE: Applications and letters of recommendation are to be emailed to firstname.lastname@example.org attention to Graduate Studies Director, Herff College of Engineering, Engineering Administration 201, University of Memphis, Memphis, TN 38152 and received no later than March 1, 2018 to be considered for the following academic year.
+DEADLINE: Applications and letters of recommendation are to be emailed to firstname.lastname@example.org or mailed to the Director of Graduate Programs, Herff College of Engineering, Engineering Administration 201, University of Memphis, Memphis, TN 38152.
+Applications must be received no later than March 1 to be considered for the following academic year.
 The notification process will begin in April or earlier.

 EXPECTATIONS: Candidates should define their research interests and identify their potential faculty advisor when applying for a Fellowship.
 International recipients must be present on campus two weeks before the start of classes to finalize the award.
 Domestic recipients must be present on campus one week before the start of classes to finalize the award.
 Recipients who miss these deadlines may forfeit the award for that semester and possibly the academic year.
 Specific duties of the student will be assigned by the Department Chairs in consultation with Herff College Administration and may include tutoring engineering students or laboratory instruction.